-Note: When the display is being closed, hooks in the top of the display housing should be magnetically pulled down to the latch.
+Note: When the display is being closed, a latch hook in the top of the display housing should be magnetically pulled down through the slot in the top case and secured by the latch mechanism.
 When the latch button is pushed, the hook should release and retract into the display housing.